Skip to main content

 What Are Model-Driven Applications?

-All model-driven apps are integrated into CDS.
-In fact, most Microsoft apps are integrated into CDS because most Microsoft apps, including the entire Dynamics 365 (D365) platform, are model-driven apps.
+All model-driven apps are integrated into Dataverse.
+In fact, most Microsoft apps are integrated into Dataverse because most Microsoft apps, including the entire Dynamics 365 (D365) platform, are model-driven apps.

 Since model-driven apps take a data-first approach, they are far more rigid in design than canvas apps; most user interface components are premade and pre-selected based on the data you choose, though there is still room to edit individual components.
 However, this data-first approach also means that model-driven apps are more sophisticated than canvas apps, which makes them better suited for apps that require complex business logic.
 Model-driven apps are also responsive by design and will render themselves according to whatever device you use.